Buildings in Fulham Cemetery

 Designed 1865 by John Hall in Gothic style and located near the west gate from Fulham Palace Road.

 The lodge, which was the residence of the cemetery superintendent, has the Bishopric of London Arms of crossed swords and a mitre on the exterior wall at first floor level.
+You will find the grave of the first superintendent, Thomas Furner, directly behind the lodge (photo).

 Walls, gates, railings, and piers

 Fulham cemetery is bounded by cast iron railings on the west side along Fulham Palace Road, the north side along Lillie Rec, and the south side along the backs of houses.
+The railings to the cemetery fronting onto Fulham Palace Road are structures of merit.

 The avenue to Munster Road, added in 1874, and the east side of the south extension, are bounded by brick walls.
 The walls are in poor condition.
 They have been surveyed by the council and funding is being sought for their renovation.
 One area is fenced off as it is unsafe.